hygge-w/VPKE_main/README.md

 # VPKE_mian
-Source code will be released later.
+Source code will not be released.

 Title: "VisualRAG: Knowledge-Guided Retrieval Augmentation for Image-Text Matching"

-**Open Source Resources:**

-1. **Datasets**: We will open-source a rich collection of datasets, including public datasets and preprocessed datasets enhanced with visual language model knowledge.
-These datasets are highly diverse and representative, designed to meet the needs of various research tasks and are suitable for model training, performance evaluation, and data analysis.
-2. **Pretrained Models**: The project link provides pretrained models trained on large-scale data.
-3. **Training Models**: In addition to pretrained models, we have also open-sourced the code and related documentation for training the models.

-We welcome researchers to visit the open-source link, actively use these resources, and look forward to your valuable feedback!
+To protect intellectual property and maintain a competitive advantage in ongoing research, we have decided not to release the source code at this time.
+We appreciate the research community's understanding and encourage interested researchers to refer to our paper for detailed methodology and results.